(A) What is an individual development account program?

 (i) Complying with federal and state requirements for IDAs; and

-(j) Evaluating the IDA program as required by the CDJFS and/or the Ohio department of job and family services (ODJFS).
+(j) Evaluating the IDA program as required by the county agency and/or the Ohio department of job and family services (ODJFS).

 (3) Matching funds may be provided by or through a non profit, tax exempt organization, or a state or local government agency that works cooperatively with a nonprofit, tax-exempt organization.

-(4) If a fiduciary organization participating in the IDA program wants to terminate its participation in the program, it shall give thirty days written notice to the CDJFS.
-The CDJFS shall be responsible for selecting another fiduciary organization to administer the program.
+(4) If a fiduciary organization participating in the IDA program wants to terminate its participation in the program, it shall give thirty days written notice to the county agency.
+The county agency shall be responsible for selecting another fiduciary organization to administer the program.
 In the event the IDA program is terminated, the funds in any existing IDA, including matching contributions, will be disbursed to the individual.

-(5) If a fiduciary organization does not fulfill its responsibilities, the fiduciary organization shall not be allowed to participate in the IDA program until it can prove to the satisfaction of the CDJFS that it can fulfill those responsibilities.
+(5) If a fiduciary organization does not fulfill its responsibilities, the fiduciary organization shall not be allowed to participate in the IDA program until it can prove to the satisfaction of the county agency that it can fulfill those responsibilities.
 If the fiduciary organization misuses the IDA funds, the organization shall be permanently excluded from participation and shall be referred to the county prosecutor.
-Pursuant to Revised Code section 329.13, a CDJFS cannot stand alone as a fiduciary organization.
+Pursuant to section 329.13 of the Revised Code, a county agency cannot stand alone as a fiduciary organization.
 It can however, work in cooperation with a nonprofit fundraising organization.

 (C) Who can participate in an IDA program?

-(1) An individual whose household income does not exceed two hundred per cent of the federal poverty level is eligible to participate in an IDA program established by the CDJFS of the county in which the individual resides.
+(1) An individual whose household income does not exceed two hundred per cent of the federal poverty level is eligible to participate in an IDA program established by the county agency in which the individual resides.